Why should any business owner or entrepreneur seriously look into Search Engine Marketing (SEM) and Search Engine

 What are the similarities of SEM and SEO?

 Both SEM and SEO have one goal: for your website to be more visible in search engines.
-Domination in search engines is important because studies show that only those webpages that are on the first page of search engines get the leads and potential customers.
+Domination in the SERPs are important because studies show that only those webpages that are on the first page of search engines get the leads and potential customers.

 They also rely on keyword research.
 This is needed to create the right and relevant content for your readers.

 What are the differences of SEO and SEM?

 SEM and SEO simply differ in their approach in digital marketing.
 That is, they differ in how they reach out to their readers or visitors.